aau-cns/scampi_ks_mars_fusion/README.md

-# Kinematics-Inertial Fusion for Localization of Suspended Cable-Driven Robots with Hefty Cables
+# Kinematics-Inertial Fusion for Localization of an Underactuated Suspended Robot Considering Cable Sag

 [![License](https://img.shields.io/badge/License-AAUCNS-green.svg)](./LICENSE)

-This repository holds the Ceres implementation of the kinematic solver considering cable sag and its corresponding ROS nodes for fusing it with an onboard IMU module.
+This repository holds the Ceres implementation of the kinematic solver considering cable sag and its corresponding ROS nodes for fusing it with an onboard IMU module using the [MaRS](https://github.com/aau-cns/mars_ros) framework, which is included as a git submodule.
 This solver is described in the following IROS 2022 publication.

 If you use this software in an academic research setting, please cite the